polyecskoeva/AzureDynamicLink_Onprem_Data/README.md

 # Introduction
-Integrated Northwind commercial data from an on-premise SQL Server to Azure using a self-hosted integration runtime.
+Integrated Northwind commercial data from an on-premise SQL Server to Azure using a Self-Hosted integration runtime.
 Implemented dynamic datasets, incremental data load, and pipelines in Azure Data Factory, analyzed the data in Databricks, and visualized it in Power BI for insights.

 ## Architecture
 ![Project Architecture](Data_Architect.jpeg)